Madrid to Toledo Train

 Ticket Classes and Options

 The Madrid–Toledo train service offers various ticket classes and fare options designed to meet different travel preferences and budgets.
+Most services are Avant (mid-distance high-speed) trains, which include assigned seating, making booking and seating straightforward and practical for travelers.

 Standard Class Tickets